Data-Visualization-Intro/1-Class-intro/readme.md

 If our needs are simple we can use HTML and CSS to display data visualizations.

+Most of the JavaScript concepts below will be implemented usng the [D3.js](https://d3js.org/) library in this class.
+Don't worry if you don't grasp all the concepts below.
+We will eventually be using D3.js to implement similar functionality.

+### Hardcoded Data

 Add the following to `index.html` after the first paragraph:

 <!-- prettier-ignore -->